BrickMMO/wic/index.markdown

 **Observations**

 From these two charts, you can see that students began the course with different levels related to PHP and Markdown.
-However,
+However, with the exception of a few students who likely chose not to participate in PHP tasks, all students made significant improvement.

 ### Conclusions